 - Transition Services

 Project Home is a Supportive Services for Veteran Families (SSVF) grant funded by the Department of Veterans Affairs (VA).
 The focus of the SSVF program is veteran housing assistance.
 Veteran families must be homeless or at risk of being homeless in order to qualify.
 Click here to find out more information

 BWCIL offers programs geared toward youths preparing for employment, independence, and community connections.
-We can help you with: working toward GED credentials, computer skills, career assessments and counseling, resume and interview support, college and training program information and help offer financial support and incentive for reaching education and career goals.
+We can help you with: computer skills, career assessments and counseling, resume and interview support, college and training program information and help offer financial support and incentive for reaching education and career goals.
 Click here to find out more information

 ESG is a housing program through the Michigan State Housing Development Authority and can assist homeless and those at risk of becoming homeless assisting families with rental costs, eviction notices and/or utility shut-off notices.
 The program is available in Huron, Lapeer, Sanilac and Tuscola Counties.